Pulmonary arteriovenous fistula

 Tests that may be done include:

-- Arterial blood gas, with and without oxygen
+- Arterial blood gas, with and without oxygen (usually oxygen treatment does not improve the arterial blood gas as much as expected)

 - Complete blood count (CBC)